Building an Order-Flow Trading System for Crypto Markets

 Automation Workflow

-• Go live by removing barriers one at a time: Add credentials only after public capture, replay, paper trading, demo order tests, private user-data reconciliation, and explicit live environment flags are all passing.
+- Enable private and live scope in stages: Add credentials only after public capture, replay, paper trading, demo order tests, private user-data reconciliation, and explicit live environment flags are all passing.
 Sources: [BINANCE_USER] [BINANCE_TRADING] [SDK_ENDPOINTS]

 Public Data Bootstrap Snippet